 Rectal bleeding is the passing of bright red blood through the rectum.
 It can be mild or severe and is caused by various gastrointestinal conditions.
-Persistent or recurrent rectal bleeding requires medical evaluation for treatment.
+Persistent or recurrent rectal bleeding requires medical treatment.

 Looking down the toilet and seeing blood can be alarming.
-Your mind can go to many places when the alarm bells are ringing, and something is wrong.
+Your mind can go to many places when the alarm bells are ringing and something is wrong.
 It is often rectal bleeding.

 What Causes Rectal Bleeding?